 Daily Use of Chromebooks

 Every student is expected to bring a fully charged device to school every day.
 They are not allowed to use their device chargers at school.
-Students without a fully charged device may borrow a Chromebook for short-term use from Mr Meldrum.
+Students without a fully charged device may borrow a Chromebook for day-use from the front office, subject to availabilty.